RiskoZoSlovenska/riskozoslovenska.github.io/stories/baro/baro.md

 At `00:01:00`, chamber pressure is measured at 98.5 kPa and temperature at 32.2 °C. The door is opened and the subject is retrieved without incident.

 After the conclusion of the test, the subject was placed into a standard type-III REGSYS for 10 hours and made a full recovery.
-Subject displayed post-traumatic symptomps for about 4 months following the test, predominantly when left alone in a room.
+Subject displayed post-traumatic symptoms for about 4 months following the test, predominantly when left alone in a room.
 More frequent visits to organism `GS-5-2356` were allowed.

 `Test Log 220112-1 END`